bugfender/BugfenderSDK-iOS/README.md

 If you are using any other installation method you can download [the script](https://raw.githubusercontent.com/bugfender/BugfenderSDK-iOS/master/xcode-upload-symbols/upload-symbols.sh) and copy it into a location inside your project.

 ## Set up Xcode to automatically upload dSYM bundles
-User the [following instructions](https://github.com/bugfender/BugfenderSDK-iOS/blob/master/xcode-upload-symbols/README.md) to configure your project.
+Use the [following instructions](https://github.com/bugfender/BugfenderSDK-iOS/blob/master/xcode-upload-symbols/README.md) to configure your project.

 # Using Bugfender